-As the world’s oldest and largest private cancer center, Memorial Sloan Kettering has entire teams that specialize in treating rare types of cancer.
+As one of the world’s most respected comprehensive centers devoted exclusively to cancer, Memorial Sloan Kettering has entire teams that specialize in treating rare types of cancer.
 Sarcoma is one of those.
 It can appear in any part of the body’s connective tissue, which includes muscle, bone, nerves, blood vessels, and fat.

 With current treatments — surgery alone or some combination of surgery, chemotherapy, and radiation therapy — about half of all sarcomas can be cured.
 But for the other half, the cancer will continue to grow and spread throughout the body, eventually reaching vital organs.